 Types 12 to 17, ?x?mm, designed & printed by P J Stevenson, pin-perforated about 11.
 Sheets contain 8 rows of 5 stamps, offset so that vertically se tenant sets of 6 are available.
 The photographs of the Chief Scouts were supplied by the publicity department at Scout HQ.
 First day covers were produced on special locally designed envelopes.
 An insert card gave potted biographies of the six Chief Scouts.

 Types 18 to 22, ?x?mm, designed by Barbara Mitchell-Kirk, printed by Henry Boot Design & Print Ltd, Chesterfield, line rouletted about 10.
 Sheets of 25 (5 rows of 5) with each row and column containing a complete set.
 First day covers were produced on special locally designed envelopes.
+A limited number were signed by the artist.

 Types 23 to 27, 30x40mm, designed by Barbara Mitchell-Kirk, printed by Henry Boot Design & Print Ltd, Chesterfield, line rouletted about 10.
 Sheets of 25 (5 rows of 5) with each row and column containing a complete set.
 First day covers were produced on special locally designed envelopes.
+A limited number were signed by the artist.

 Types 28 to 32, 30x40mm, designed by Barbara Mitchell-Kirk, printed by Henry Boot Design & Print Ltd, Chesterfield, line rouletted about 10.
 Sheets of 25 (5 rows of 5) with each row and column containing a complete set.
 First day covers were produced on special locally designed envelopes.
+A limited number were signed by the artist.

 A severe vertical colour shift affected part of the print run.